 /philospophy : science : observation intelligence/ : is a type of observational bias that occurs when people only search for something where it is easiest to look.

-This is a keen example of an instance where the traditional approach and reputed reliability of the observation method was regarded as being high, but the actual probative value of the observations themselves was low.
-And we opted for the easier route, as a result.
-This case was further then taken by several advocacy groups as constituting finished science (pseudo-theory) – an oft practiced bias inside data-only medical studies.
+This is an example of an instance wherein the traditional approach to making and reputed reliability of the observation method was regarded as being high, but the actual probative value of the observations themselves was low.
+We opted for the easier route in collection and inference.
+This case was further then touted by several advocacy groups as constituting finished science (pseudo-theory) – an oft practiced bias inside data-only medical study cabal.

 Not to mention the fact that other, more scientific alternative study methods, based upon more sound observational criteria, could have been employed instead.
-Data is now easy – so now lets exploit easy to pretend science, use our interns to save money – with the exception the instance where ‘easy’ might serve to promote an idea we do not like.
+Data is easy now – so lets exploit ‘easy’ to become poseurs at science, use our interns to save money – all the while filtering out the instances where ‘easy’ data might serve to promote an idea we do not like.

-The simple creation of a single data study – hinges on the constraint, assumption and inclusion biases/decisions made by the data gatherers and analysts.
-It is no better than an anecdote in reality, when one considers that the simple notion that both cohorts are going to spin their preferred method, nay their child – as being/performing superior.
-This is an anecdote – and as such is acceptable for inclusion to establish plurality, yes – but is by no means the basis of a conclusion.
-Essentially the same mistake as the first point above, just the opposite side of the same coin.
+Inference to be drawn from a single linear inductive or shallow data study hinges on the constraint, assumption, and inclusion biases/decisions made by the data gatherers and analysts involved in that study.
+Such activity is no better than an anecdote in reality, when one considers that the simple notion that both cohorts are going to spin their preferred method of feeding, nay their child – as being/performing superior.
+All this is no better than anecdote itself – and as such is acceptable for inclusion to establish plurality, yes – but is by no means the basis for a conclusion.

-Anecdote is not equal to conclusion.
-Neither is its exclusion.
+Anecdote is not tantamount to conclusion.
+However, neither is its exclusion.

 ~ The Ethical Skeptic

 And conclusions are what fake skeptics are all about.
-Easy denied conclusions, easy adopted conclusions.
+Easy denial-infused conclusions.
+Easily adopted and promulgated conclusions.
 Because, that is ‘skeptical’.

 The Ethical Skeptic, “’Anecdote’ – The Cry of the Pseudo-Skeptic” The Ethical Skeptic, WordPress, 7 Jan 2018, Web; https://wp.me/p17q0e-6Yx